aghelfi/HayaiAnnotation/README.md

 ![HAv3_RStudio](https://github.com/aghelfi/HayaiAnnotation/assets/5419143/4e7b647e-39d7-4486-9f88-f2de1629f7df)

-After it finish the results will be shown on the GUI, the complete results and graphics can be downloaded 'Download Results'.
+Upon completion, the results will be displayed in the GUI, and the complete results and graphics can be downloaded as a zip file using the 'Download Results' button.
+The output files are also available in the directory ./hayai/workspace

 ![Figure_HA_v3_interface](https://github.com/aghelfi/HayaiAnnotation/assets/5419143/74d9ed33-1f00-45a1-bcbc-18aee4d3054b)